WayneBrown/learnwebgl2/_sources/12_advanced_rendering/01_introduction.rst

   such as clouds, smoke, fire, water, and dust, render these phenomena using many small "particles."

+* **Stencils**

+  Produce special effects by limiting the areas of an image that can be modified.

+* **3D Text**

+  Render models that represent text (letters, digits, special characters) in a 3D scene.

+* **Overlays**

+  Render 3D graphics into a web page that is under or over other web page elements.
+  (And render 3D graphics in full-screen mode.)

 All of these advanced rendering techniques can be implemented using WebGL 1.0, but, in some cases, they are easier to implement if WebGL "extensions" are used.